olysenko1/University-Paris-1/README.md

 # Projects
 This repository contains some of the projects done during the my master studies in University Paris 1.

-## Monte Carlo simulations
-Done in Python environment as a part of a Quantitative Methods in Finance class.
-The purpose is to deploy MC simulations to study the behaviour of VaR and ES for the portfolio of simulated stocks and conclude whether these are appropriate risk measures.
-Code is explained with the help of notes.

 ## JBC
 Done in Stata as a final project of Financial Econometrics class.
 Data manipulations and different set of panel data regressions.